DevOpsBootcamp/website/source/programming.rst

     will go into a pool and whirl around for a bit and then return to the main path.
 All of this until it eventually exits into a Sea or Ocean.

-    This isn't a perfect metaphore, but visualizing this as your program starting at some single point and having the possibility to branch and loop may help you understand what it means for a program to *flow* and for you to control that flow.
+    This isn't a perfect metaphor, but visualizing this as your program starting at some single point and having the possibility to branch and loop may help you understand what it means for a program to *flow* and for you to control that flow.